teniolalilian/About-myself/README.md

 Hello there.
-My name is Oluwateniola Onadeko and I am cureently learning front end development and Technical writing.
+My name is Oluwateniola Onadeko and I am currently learning front end development and Technical writing.
 I like to teach and write about the things that I have learnt under tech as it is my way of giving back to the community